We’ve all been there.

 With just a few commonly used descriptive words like froh (happy), gemein (mean), arrogant (arrogant) and witzig (funny), you’re already well on your way to creating meaningful sentences that extend beyond empty textbook examples like Hans ist ein Mann (Hans is a man).
 How many of you actually know a Hans?

-Essentially, having power over a toolkit of words to express yourself gives you more depth when speaking a foreign language, even if you haven’t yet mastered advanced German conversation skills.
+Essentially, having power over a toolkit of German words to express yourself gives you more depth when speaking, even if you haven’t yet mastered advanced German conversation skills.

 The Best Resources to Learn Descriptive German Personality Vocabulary